nuxt/docs/en/guide/async-data.md

 1. Returning a `Promise`.
 Nuxt.js will wait for the promise to be resolved before rendering the component.
 2. Using the [async/await proposal](https://github.com/lukehoban/ecmascript-asyncawait) ([learn more about it](https://zeit.co/blog/async-and-await))
-3. Define a callback as second argument.
-It has to be called like this: `callback(err, data)`

 <div class="Alert Alert--grey">